lukem512/calendarify/README.md

 # calendarify

 A client-side calendar library designed to work as a drop-in replacement for `<input type="date">`, which I dislike.
+Calendarify uses [moment](https://momentjs.com/) internally and respects localisation settings.
+The display is rendered using pure CSS.

 ## What does it look like?